julijar/API-Project_share/example_6/README.md

 # example_6 (3D coordinate system)

 Example 6 shows a simple 3D coordinate system.
-A user could change the length of all the axis and also use its own unit for measuring lenght.
+A user could change the length of all the axis and also uses its own unit for measuring the lenght.
 It can also be used for locating an object.

-## Getting Started

-The system needs to be started with some kind of webserver/liveserver/localhost in order to load the textures correctly.

 ## Built With